Irish High court freezes probe into Facebook's EU-U.S. data flows | Law-Order

-Ireland's High Court on Monday temporarily froze a probe by Facebook's lead European Union regulator into the legality of the U.S. social media giant's transatlantic data flows, a court spokesman said.
+Ireland's High Court on Monday temporarily froze a probe by Facebook's lead European Union regulator that threatened to halt the U.S. social media giant's transatlantic data flows, a court spokesman said.

-Facebook last week launched legal action against Ireland's Data Protection Commission in an attempt to halt a proposed order that could stop the company from transferring data from the European Union to the United States.
+Facebook had sought a judicial review of the Irish Data Protection Commission's preliminary decision that the mechanism it used to transfer data from the European Union to the United States "cannot in practice be used."
+"Leave to take the Judicial Review was granted," the court spokesman said.

-"Facebook had an ex-parte hearing and leave to take the Judicial review was granted," the court spokesman said.
-"A stay was put on the section 11 order," he added, referring to the order that threatened to block the data flows.
+"A stay was put on the Section 11 order," he added, referring to the Data Protection Commission order that threatened to block the data flows.
+No date has yet been set for the matter to return to the court, he said.
+In seeking to derail the Irish regulator's decision, Facebook has said the mechanism in question, the Standard Contractual Clause (SCC), had been deemed valid by the Court of Justice of the European Union in July.

 - READ MORE ON: